-- Layer an even amount of salad filling across lower third of rice wrapper, leaving room on sides to tuck edges for your burrito spring rolls.
+- Layer an even amount of salad filling across the lower third of the rice wrapper, leaving room on sides to tuck edges for your burrito spring rolls.

 - Layer an even amount of tofu strips and rice noodles over salad filling, then fold over edge flaps and roll your burritos into fully enclosed tubes.

 - The ingredients listed should make about 18 finished rolls.
 Place finished rolls on a serving tray, and be sure not to stack them, as they will stick together.

 Have you made this recipe?